 The Schlifer Clinic offers a number of open and closed counselling groups throughout the year, with the exception of summer.

 There is strength in numbers.
-Sometimes the best thing is to sit down with other women who are also in your situation and learn from each other how to cope and recover.
+Sometimes the best thing is to sit down with other women and gender diverse people who are also in your situation and learn from each other how to cope and recover.

 For more information on groups currently offered, please click here.